Inuvialuit: Culture

 Kitigaaryuit is a former Inuvialuit settlement.
 It was the traditional territory of the Kitigaaryungmiut.
 The site, which is situated near the junction of the Mackenzie River's East Channel and Kugmallit Bay, encompasses the villages of Kitigaaryuk and Tchenerark, which are located on a small island, and the adjacent village of Kuugaatchiaq, located on the mainland to the west of the island.

 Herschel Island, which is uninhabited, is part of the ISR although in Yukon and was traditionally occupied and used by the Inuvialuit.
-The island is an important part of Inuvialuit culture and the people sill visit the island to hunt and fish.
+The island is an important part of Inuvialuit culture and the people still visit the island to hunt and fish.
 At one time Herschel Island was inhabited by Paleo-Eskimo groups followed by Thule people, and finally the Inuvialuit, but in the latter half of the 20th century the population had migrated to government communities in the NWT.

 Tarium Niryutait, is a marine protected area (MPA) located in the coastal areas of the Yukon and Northwest Territories in Canada.
 It is located within the ISR and was the first Arctic MPA established in Canada.
 The MPA was established with the goal of protecting beluga whales and the biodiversity of other bird and fish species and their habitats.

 Year-round, Inuvialuit hunt caribou from the Cape Bathurst and Bluenose herds, and have also shared the Porcupine herd with the Gwichʼin.
 There has been some tension between the Inuvialuit and the Gwichʼin over caribou hunting.
 Other activities are seasonal: